First-Year Fellows

 Fellowship Includes

-• Placement in an eight-week fellowship in Washington, D.C. at a public policy organization with a Dartmouth alumnus mentor.
+• Placement in an seven-week fellowship in Washington, D.C. at a public policy organization with a Dartmouth alumnus mentor.

 • Housing in Washington, D.C. provided by the Rockefeller Center with a stipend of $1,500 for living expenses.